 - Turning off online booking (if you want, you can just manually use Start Booking as an appointment management solution without online booking).

 Finally, you can also turn notification emails on/off for certain events in your profile, as well as choose the default time interval for openings:

-That’s pretty much it for configuration options on the plan I had access to!
-But if you’re on the Business plan, you would also be able to configure different rooms at your business (e.g. if you had a massage business with separate massage rooms).
+That’s how the configuration takes place in the basic plan of Start Booking.
+The business plan requires you to configure different rooms at your business (e.g. if you have a massage business with separate massage rooms).

 How The Appointment Booking Flow Works For Users

 Now that everything is configured, here’s how the flow works for your visitors to view availability and/or book an appointment:

 One nice thing in this flow is that if a user enters an email address that’s already been used, Start Booking will automatically load their profile information so that they don’t have to fill it out again: